Features of the Microsoft ODBC Driver for SQL Server on Windows

 Microsoft ODBC Driver 13.1 for SQL Server on Windows

 Always Encrypted allows clients to encrypt sensitive data inside client applications and never reveal the encryption keys to SQL Server.
-An Always Encrypted enabled driver installed on the client computer achieves this by automatically encrypting and decrypting sensitive data in the SQL Server client application.
-The driver encrypts the data in sensitive columns before passing the data to SQL Server, and automatically rewrites queries so that the semantics to the application are preserved.
+An Always Encrypted enabled driver installed on the client computer achieves this security by automatically encrypting and decrypting sensitive data in the SQL Server client application.
+The driver encrypts the data in sensitive columns before passing the data to SQL Server.
+It also automatically rewrites queries so that the semantics to the application are preserved.
 Similarly, the driver transparently decrypts data stored in encrypted database columns that are contained in query results.
 For more information, see Using Always Encrypted with the ODBC Driver.

 Microsoft ODBC Driver 11 for SQL Server on Windows